Medically reviewed by Katelyn Hagerty, FNP

 If you're agoraphobic, you're prone to feeling excessive fear at the thought of leaving your home for open or crowded places.
 This means using public transportation, going to the movies, visiting the grocery store can be incredibly difficult for you.

-Agoraphobia stems from a fear of being unable to escape a location in the event of a panic attack.
+Agoraphobia stems from a fear of being unable to escape a location in the event of a panic attack or anxiety attack.
 It may also be caused by a fear of exhibiting panic symptoms in front of people.

 Experiencing occasional anxiety over work, health, marital issues etc is normal and understandable.
 However, where this worry becomes a persistent, everyday occurrence, especially with no real cause for concern, it may be a sign of generalized anxiety disorder.